-- 8. The options available depend on how the Recovery Storage option on the certificate policy is configured.
-See section 6.4.3, Options for recovering soft certificates. - 9.
-Select one of the following options: - Recover the certificate to a smart card Insert the card to which to you want to recover the certificate, click Confirm to confirm the card, type the PIN, then click Next.
-MyID writes the recovered certificates to the card. - Note: The options available depend on how the Storage method allowed for certificate recovery configuration option is configured.
+The options available depend on how the Recovery Storage option on the certificate policy is configured.
+See section 6.4.3, Options for recovering soft certificates.

+- 7. Select one of the following options: - Recover the certificate to a smart card Insert the card to which to you want to recover the certificate, click Confirm to confirm the card, type the PIN, then click Next.
+MyID writes the recovered certificates to the card. - · Recover the certificate to a password protected file or the local store

+Note: The options available depend on how the Storage method allowed for certificate recovery configuration option is configured.
 This option may be labeled Recover the certificate to a password protected file or Recover the certificate to the local store if only those options are available instead of both.
 See section 6.4.3, Options for recovering soft certificates.